 Students join the ExPath Ph.D. program via the Yale program of Biological and Biomedical Sciences (BBS).
 BBS is an umbrella program that incorporates a number of different areas of biological research.
 The main function of BBS concerns recruitment of students, direction of their course of study in the first year at Yale, and assignment to the academic departments for their subsequent course of study including their thesis research.

 Generally, students interested in the ExPath Ph.D. program apply to the Molecular Medicine, Pharmacology and Physiology Track of the BBS program and are part of this track for their first year of studies.
 The MMPP track serves to admit students with a long-term interest in disease mechanisms and intervention.
-After their first year, students can join the ExPath Ph.D. program and work towards a degree in Experimental Pathology.
+After their first year, students can join the ExPath Ph.D. program and work towards their degree in Experimental Pathology.

 Applicants are expected to have a strong foundation in the basic sciences, including biology, chemistry (through organic or physical chemistry), mathematics (through calculus), biochemistry, genetics, or immunology.
 The Graduate Record Examination (GRE) General Test is required.
 Alternatively, if applicable, the Medical College Admission Test (MCAT) may substitute for the GRE tests.
 Applicants for whom English is not their native language are required to submit results from the Test of English as a Foreign Language (TOEFL).